Frequently Asked Questions

 Registration for the 2021 ride will open in April 2021.

 The Lancaster Covered Bridge Classic has a rolling start from 7 am – 9 am.
-Riders completing the 100-mile route must start by 7 am.
-All other riders must start before 9 am and end by 3:30 pm.
+All riders must start before 9 am.

 How much does it cost?

 What are the route distances?
 Can I change my route choice on the day of the ride?